matm/jQuery-File-Upload-Wiki/Options.md

 ### onAbort
 A callback function that is called when the file upload has been cancelled.
-**Note:** The functionality to cancel uploads is only implemented by the jQuery File Upload User Interface Plugin.
+**Note:** The functionality to cancel uploads is only implemented by the jQuery File Upload UI Plugin.

 * Type: *function*
 * Arguments: